 What happens if a match is Postponed on your Accumulator Bet?

 It doesn't happen often, but there are times when a match in your accumulator bet can be postponed.
+So what happens if a match is postponed on your accumulator bet – read on to find out.

 There are a few reasons a match could be postponed.
 Poor weather or playing conditions are the biggest reasons, but a match could be abandoned due to rowdy fans half way through a fixture.